olliephillips/webbleMQ/README.md

 Console mode - All devices listen to input from the console.
 Programtically control several devices at once.

+MQTT mode - currently both unannounced and announced mode do same thing - you can publish messages to each puck on the MQTT topic to which it is subscribed.
+More to come.

 ## Roadmap
 HTTP Proxy.
-Have Pucks listen for intructions over HTTP
+Have Pucks listen for intructions over HTTP MQTT publishing, subscribe to each other.
+Announced mode

-MQTT Gateway.
-Have Pucks publish to MQTT and subscribe to each other (possibly direct from browser to broker using [this](http://test.mosquitto.org/ws.html)

 ## Contributions
 Are welcome!